livioribeiro/selva/docs/en/services.md

     dependency: Annotated[Interface, Inject]
 ```

-When `OtherService` is created, the dependency injection container look for a dependency
+When `OtherService` is created, the dependency injection container look for a service
 of type `Interface` and will produce an instance of the `MyService` class.

 ### Named services